openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

         distribution.
 Keep in mind that it is preview software, actually pre-release code quality, and with it you will not receive any security updates.
 Keep an eyes on it, and refresh it manually if newer version are published So why to try that software ?
-My answer is simple : it™s a native 64bits plug-in.
-So it™s interaction with your native 64bits browser, should give you a better stability.
+My answer is simple : itâ€™s a native 64bits plug-in.
+So itâ€™s interaction with your native 64bits browser, should give you a better stability.
 My experience using it in the last 4 months is pretty good, no Firefox crash due to flash.
 (Several pro week or day with the 32bits 10.0 version)
 >